kujenga/asteroidrejector/README.md

 Finally, when the getAnswer method is called, the actual heart of the analysis is performed.
 A [Linear Discriminant Analysis](http://sebastianraschka.com/Articles/2014_python_lda.html) is performed on the set of training data, and the resulting fitted model is then used to classify the test set.

+### Other Ideas
+- subtract mean pixel value from each image from the total to eliminate anything that is uniform throughout the image
+- lots of low-information pixel values left over, eliminate these

 ## Server execution
 - start program: `screen ./py_run.sh`
 - exit screen: `ctrl-a d`